-On June 13, 2022, we entered into an Exchange Agreement (as defined below) with our Chairman of the Board, John C. Malone, whereby, among other things, Mr. Malone agreed to an arrangement under which his aggregate voting power in our company would not exceed 49% (the Target Voting Power) plus 0.5% (under certain circumstances).
+On June 13, 2022, we entered into an Exchange Agreement (as defined below) with our Chairman of the Board, President and Chief Executive Officer, John C. Malone, whereby, among other things, Mr. Malone agreed to an arrangement under which his aggregate voting power in our company would not exceed 49% (the Target Voting Power) plus 0.5% (under certain circumstances).
+The Exchange Agreement was amended in connection with our entry into the Merger Agreement, as described below.
 We have an ongoing stock repurchase program which permits us to purchase shares of our common stock.
 In light of Mr. Malone's current ownership interests in our company, absent the Exchange Agreement, continued repurchases of LBRDA, pursuant to this program would be expected to have the effect of increasing Mr. Malone's aggregate voting power in our company to greater than 50%.
 We and our Board believe it is in the best interests of our company and its stockholders to not have a single stockholder control greater than 50% of our aggregate voting power and to maintain flexibility with respect to future share repurchases and other transactions that may have an accretive voting power effect.